 Department of Psychology at Illinois State University

-The doctoral program in School Psychology at Illinois State is accredited by the American Psychological Association (APA) and approved by the National Association of School Psychologists (NASP), the National Council for the Accreditation of Teacher Education (NCATE), and the Illinois State Board of Education.
-Accreditation by APA and approval by NASP and NCATE provide recognition for graduate programs meeting national standards for the education of professional service providers in school psychology.
+The doctoral program in School Psychology at Illinois State is accredited by the American Psychological Association (APA) and approved by the National Association of School Psychologists (NASP), the Council for the ccreditation of Educator Preparation (CAEP)(formerly National Council for the Accreditation of Teacher Education), and the Illinois State Board of Education.
+Accreditation by APA and approval by NASP and CAEP provide recognition for graduate programs meeting national standards for the education of professional service providers in school psychology.
 Program accreditation and approval suggests high quality training, comprehensive curricula, and properly supervised field experiences.
 Our alumni are eligible to sit for the examinations leading to the credentials of Nationally Licensed School Psychologist, licensed school psychologist in Illinois, and (with the appropriate post-doctoral experience) licensed clinical psychologist in Illinois.
 Accreditation and approval also allow graduates of the doctoral program the ability to transfer credentials for employment in other states.

 The values and principles that underlie the doctoral program include socializing doctoral-level trainees to the full time study of the science and practice of school psychology and preparing professional school psychologists to: